Central Park with Kids: What’s Actually Worth Doing for Families

 What Is Central Park and Why Is It Famous?

-Central Park is a huge public park right in the middle of Manhattan.
-It stretches from 59th Street to 110th Street and from Fifth Avenue to Eighth Avenue, right between the Upper West Side and Upper East Side.
+Central Park is a huge public park in the middle of Manhattan, stretching from 59th Street to 110th Street between Fifth and Eighth Avenue.

 Central Park is much bigger than most people expect.
 It’s about 2.5 miles (4 km) long and half a mile (0.8 km) wide, and there’s no way you’ll see all of it in one visit, especially with children.
 That’s why it helps to think of Central Park as something you dip into during your trip rather than somewhere you try to “complete”.